Unhall0w3d/UnHall0w3d.github.io/_posts/2019-06-21-identifying-static-phone-loads.md

 ## Relevant Data/Attributes and Tables

 As with many of the queries I run, I like to define the attributes I am pulling from the Informix DB to be easier to understand and so that the data can be conveyed to a client, architect, whoever without much/any modification or manipulation.
-In this case we are dealing with the following attributes and tables:
+In this case we are dealing with the following attributes and tables.

 ### Attributes